tdaff/automation/running.rst

    *'input file'*, as it is only required if non-defalut options are needed.
    Options are set in standard ``.ini`` format, as described in :ref:`config files <config-files>`.

+.. object:: ~/.faps/$JOB_TYPE.fap

+   Each user may have a directory with standard job types that are called with the --job-type commandline option.
+As with the ``.fap`` file, options are set in standard ``.ini`` format, as described in :ref:`config files
+   <config-files>`.
+These options will override the defaults but be overridden
+   by a per-job ``.fap`` file.

 .. object:: site.ini